bnerDY/ACM/README.md

 Repository for algorithm practice

-Mostly the program is written in C
+Programs are written in C.

+Copyright (c) 2014, Martin Yu(bnerDY) All rights reserved.